openmls/openmls/book/src/user_manual/grease.md

 ## GREASE in OpenMLS

-OpenMLS automatically handles GREASE values for the following types:
+OpenMLS supports GREASE values for the following types:

 - **Ciphersuites** (`VerifiableCiphersuite`)
 - **Extensions** (`ExtensionType::Grease`)
 - **Proposals** (`ProposalType::Grease`)
 - **Credentials** (`CredentialType::Grease`)

-### Automatic Handling
+### GREASE Handling

-OpenMLS automatically:
+OpenMLS:

 1. **Recognizes GREASE values** during deserialization
-2. **Filters GREASE values** during validation to prevent false negatives
+2. **Filters GREASE values** during validation to prevent false negatives (GREASE values are treated the same as unknown values)
 3. **Preserves GREASE values** when present in capabilities
+4. **Provides convenience methods** to inject random GREASE values into capabilities

+**Note:** GREASE values are NOT automatically injected.
+Library users who wish to include GREASE values in their capabilities should use the `with_grease()` method described below.

 ## Using GREASE Values